vodquang96/django-anymail/docs/installation.rst

 which some ESPs will reject.)

 With the settings above, you are ready to send outgoing email through your ESP.
-If you also want to enable status tracking or inbound email, continue with the optional settings below.
+If you also want to enable status tracking, continue with the optional settings below.
 Otherwise, skip ahead to :ref:`sending-email`.